Suspect in Maryland newspaper shooting had sued for defamation

 Five days later, the Capital Gazette published a column headlined "Jarrod wants to be your friend," profiling the woman who said she was the victim of Ramos' harassment.
 The article is no longer on the newspaper's website, but it was reprinted in full in the court documents.

-In the column, the woman, whose name was withheld, claimed that Ramos tracked her down on Facebook and then harshly harassed her through email for as long as two years.
+In the column, the woman, whose name was withheld, claimed that Ramos, a former high school classmate, tracked her down on Facebook and then harshly harassed her through email for as long as two years.

 The column quoted her as saying that Ramos urged her to kill herself and that the bank where she worked put her on probation because of "an email from Ramos and a follow-up phone call in which he advised them to fire her."